ultimate271/notes/tolkien/ringsofpower.md

 wandering; and of these one was Ohtar his esquire, to whose keeping he had given the shards of the sword of Elendil.

+### Narsil comes to Valandil, Isildur's heir, but is not forged anew.
 Thus Narsil came in due time to the hand of Valandil, Isildur's heir, in Imladris; but the blade was broken and its light was extinguished, and it was not forged anew.
 And Master Elrond foretold that this would not be done until the Ruling Ring should be found again and Sauron should return; but the hope of Elves and Men was that these things might never come to pass.

+### The power of the Dúnedain diminishes in that time
 Valandil took up his abode in Annúminas, but his folk were diminished, and of the Númenóreans and of the Men of Eriador there remained now too few to people the land or to maintain all the places that Elendil had built; in Dagorlad, and